Rectouterine pouch

-The rectouterine pouch (rectovaginal pouch, pouch of Douglas or cul-de-sac) is the extension of the peritoneum into the space between the posterior wall of the uterus and the rectum in the human female.
+The rectouterine pouch (rectovaginal pouch, cul-de-sac, or formerly pouch of Douglas) is the extension of the peritoneum into the space between the posterior wall of the uterus and the rectum in the human female.

 Structure

 In women, the rectouterine pouch is the deepest point of the peritoneal cavity.
 It is posterior to the uterus, and anterior to the rectum.
 Its anterior boundary is formed by the posterior fornix of the vagina.
 The pouch on the other side of the uterus near to the anterior fornix is the vesicouterine pouch.

 After passing over the fundus of the uterus, the peritoneum extends inferiorly along the entire posterior aspect of the uterus, reaching the posterior vaginal wall before reflecting superior-ward onto the anterior aspect of the rectal ampulla (i.e. the inferior portion of the rectum).

 In men, the region corresponding to the rectouterine pouch is the rectovesical pouch, which lies between the urinary bladder and rectum.